Arleycht/fisch-bot/README.md

 ## About

-A proof of concept automated fishing script for the Roblox game Fisch using computer vision.
+Automated fishing script for the Roblox game Fisch using computer vision.

 Also known as a fisch macro, fisch bot, fisch script.